gremlinflat/Youtube-view-bot/README.md

 # Youtube-view-bot
-Bot that automatically views youtube video
+A simple Bot that automatically views youtube video